browserengineering/book/book/forms.md

 and refers to an HTTP method; the `action` attribute is a relative URL.
 The browser generates an HTTP request by combining the two.

-Let\'s focus on POST submissions (the default).
+Let's focus on POST submissions (the default).
 Suppose you have the following form, on the web page `http://my-domain.com/form`:

 ``` {.html}